Anti-Pakistan sentiment: United States

-Public opinion polling shows that the United States has the most anti-Pakistan sentiment of any country with 69% expressing a negative view in a 2014 BBC poll.
+Public opinion polling shows that the United States has one of the most anti-Pakistan sentiment of any country with 69% expressing a negative view in a 2014 BBC poll.

 Since the September 11, 2001 attacks, Pakistani-Americans have been targeted more often in hate crime attacks.
 Pakistani Americans are subjected to greater scrutiny in airport security checks.
 Up to 45,000 of the estimated 100,000-strong Pakistani community in New York were deported or left voluntarily following the attacks.
-Following these attacks, many Pakistanis have identified themselves as Indians to avoid discrimination and obtain jobs.
+Following these attacks, a few Pakistanis have identified themselves as "Indians" to avoid discrimination and obtain jobs.

 In 2006, Hasan, a Princeton University graduate, was arrested by Immigration and Customs Enforcement officials who allegedly tortured him, accusing him of having ties to Al Qaeda before deporting him to Pakistan.
 In 2009, his wife formally requested the U.S. Embassy in Islamabad review his case in 2009.